asdyxcyxc/FULLSHADE.github.io/_posts/2020-04-20-Windows-10-kaslr-infoleak.md

 - [1] [https://docs.microsoft.com/en-us/archive/blogs/ntdebugging/desktop-heap-overview](https://docs.microsoft.com/en-us/archive/blogs/ntdebugging/desktop-heap-overview)
 - [2] [https://media.blackhat.com/bh-us-11/Mandt/BH_US_11_Mandt_win32k_WP.pdf](https://media.blackhat.com/bh-us-11/Mandt/BH_US_11_Mandt_win32k_WP.pdf)

-With the Graphics Stack and win32k.sys, As soon as a GUI call is made, the function PsConvertToGuiThread is used, And this function recognizes this is the first call to something like the Windows manager or GDI, and now it's going to promote you with getting access to it.
+With the Graphics Stack and win32k.sys, As soon as a GUI call is made, the function `PsConvertToGuiThread` function is used, and this function recognizes this is the first call to something like the Windows manager or GDI, and it's going to promote you with getting access to it.
 And it will switch you from the address table to the Shadow Address Table, which will give you access to the system calls.

 Switching it from `KeServiceDescriptorTable` to `KeServiceDescriptorTableShadow`